Trains to Leicester

-Leicester railway station is on the main rail route from London to Leeds and most services are operated by East Midlands Trains coming from the St. Pancras Station.
-There are up to four trains travelling from the capital every hour.
+Leicester railway station is on the main rail route from London to Leeds and most trains are operated by East Midlands Trains coming from the St. Pancras Station.
+There are up to four trains travelling from the capital every 60 minutes.
 There are also direct trains coming from the cities of Birmingham, Cambridge, Derby, Nottingham and Sheffield amongst others.